jefcooper/fem-art-gallery/README.md

 - Refactored multiple css files (3 of them) to a Sass 7-1 architecture structure and include only one main.scss in both pages.
 - Changed from using leaflet from a CDN to installing leaflet as an npm dependency and packaging in my dist through vite.
 - font-display: swap to allow fonts to show using system fonts while page is still loading. google lighthouse.
+- used Lighthouse to profile the page load performance and identify issues.
+It identified that I wasn't setting an explicit width and height on my images.
+After setting these properties in the img and source elements, page load time improved dramatically.
+Also used https://pagespeed.web.dev/ to see how it scored remotely.

 ### Github Actions Workflow